 There are specific rules and limits on drivers depending on the license type as well.
 Learner’s permits usually limit the number of teens in a car and forbid teens from driving in the middle of the night, for example.

 Teen drivers usually make your auto rates higher, but if your teen has finished a GDL program, you may be overpaying.
-If you would like more information about how GDL programs work, check out our article on the topic.
+If you would like more information about how GDL programs work, check out our article about graduated driver's licenses.

 It is up to the parents and the community to teach teen drivers about traffic safety.
 NOYS and NHTSA have given us the perfect platform and opportunity to stress the importance of traffic safety to teen drivers.